cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/manual.md

 1. [Post Installation](#post-installation)

 {{% note title="Externally hosted PostgreSQL and RabbitMQ" %}}
-In case you use an Externally hosted PostgreSQL or RabbitMQ, i.e. "bring your own", please make sure you go over all sections and read the relevant information for this case.
+In case you use an externally hosted PostgreSQL or RabbitMQ, i.e. "bring your own", please make sure you go over all sections and read the relevant information for this case.
 {{% /note %}}

 **Note:** Before you proceed, make sure that all the required VMs are spinning, that they are all allocated with a public IP, and that they are configured according to the [prerequisites guide]({{< relref "cloudify_manager/premium/fully_distributed/requirments/capacity_and_planning.md" >}}).
-If you use {{< param product_name >}} best practice, you would need 9 VMs + a load balancer.
+If you use {{< param product_name >}}'s best practices, you will need 9 VMs plus a load balancer.
 The VMs partitioning is 3 PostgreSQL nodes, 3 RabbitMQ nodes, and 3 {{< param cfy_manager_name >}} service nodes.

 ## Certificates Setup {#certificates-setup}
 Please refer to the [Cluster certificates setup guide]({{< relref "cloudify_manager/architecture/security/certificates_overview.md#cluster-certificates-setup" >}}).

 ## Installing Services {#installing-services}
-The {{< param product_name >}} Manager cluster best practice consists of three main services: PostgreSQL Database, RabbitMQ, and a {{< param product_name >}} Management Service.
+The {{< param product_name >}} Manager cluster best practices consist of three main services: PostgreSQL Database, RabbitMQ, and a {{< param product_name >}} Management Service.
 Each of these services is a cluster comprised of three nodes and each node should be installed separately by order.
 Another optional service of the {{< param cfy_manager_name >}} cluster is the Management Service Load Balancer, which should be installed after all the other components.
 The following sections describe how to install and configure {{< param cfy_manager_name >}} cluster services.
 The order of installation should be as follows: